gsirhc/NodeWebcamServer/README.md

 ## Security
 Securing NWS is your responsibility.
 If you open the web port to the internet, you assume any and all responsibilty for any user that accesses the image.
-Also note, NWS does not provide password protection or SSL support.
-Its recommended you run the web server behind a firewall.
-If you wish to allow internet users to view the image, either FTP the image to a secure server or use a non-standard web port and set AllowRefreshNow to false.
+Note that NWS does not provide password protection or SSL support.

 ## License
-There is no license for NWS per se.
-Its provided as is, free of charge, can be modified and redistributed at will without permission.
+There is no license for NWS.
+NWS is provided as is, free of charge, can be modified and redistributed at will without permission.